- General Requirements for Graduation

 Rules Governing Transient Work

-- Approved transient courses will be assigned a WVU subject code, course number, grade, and credits and recorded on the student’s transcript.
-Unapproved transient courses will be assigned a grade and credits, but will not be translated into an equivalent WVU course.
+- Approved transient courses will be assigned a WVU subject code, course number, grade, and credits and will be recorded on the student’s transcript.
+Unapproved transient courses will be assigned credits and a grade of CR, but will not be translated into an equivalent WVU course.
+These courses will be designated as NOEQ 1NT and will not fulfill any requirements.

-- As of the Summer 2019 term, a student who has matriculated at WVU may take a maximum of eighteen (18) credit hours in transient, no more than nine (9) hours of which may be used to fulfill the major requirements indicated in the university catalog.
-Courses taken through study abroad, the military, or at other WVU system campuses are exempt from the 18/9 restriction.
+- Only students with a 2.0 GPA will be approved to take course(s) in transient.
+Students who have matriculated at WVU may take a maximum of eighteen (18) credit hours in transient, no more than nine (9) hours of which may be used to fulfill the major requirements indicated in the university catalog.
+Transient courses taken prior to fall of 2019 are exempt from the 18/9 restriction, as are courses taken through study abroad, the military, or at other WVU system campuses.

-- Receiving WVU credit for transient work may violate the residency requirement and render the student ineligible for graduation.
+- Transient work may violate the Credit Residency Requirement and render the student ineligible for graduation.

-- Courses completed in residence may not be repeated at another school for degree credit via the transient process.
+- Courses completed for a grade other than W (Withdraw) in residence may not be repeated at another school for degree credit via the transient process.

 - Students must have completed the required WVU prerequisites to take a course for transient credit or receive WVU credit for a course.